 Is it better to apply undecided or with a major?

 For students with clearly defined academic goals, your college major will most likely play a key role in finding the right college for you.
 If you are passionate about your prospective major, demonstrate your enthusiasm within your application.
-It may help you stand out from your peers and may be especially helpful when preparing your “why this college” supplemental essays
+It may help you stand out from your peers and may be especially helpful when preparing your “why this college” supplemental essays.

 That said, many high schoolers don’t know what they want to study and are interested in applying undecided.
 In fact, this is incredibly common.
 So if you’re wondering, does an undecided major look bad? the short answer is no. Similarly, if you are wondering how to choose a major if you are undecided, the best approach is to take a variety of classes during your freshman year and see what appeals most to you.